Contact/FAQ

 Office Hours

-During office hours, if people are already here, come right on in.
+If you are a UMD student who wants to come to office hours, and you already see people in my office when you arrive, please come right on in!
 Do not just wait outside.
 You can either join the conversation or hang out in my office until I get to talk to you.
-You’ll likely learn something unexpectedly cool, and you might even chime in to help your peers better than I can, especially about student life issues. (h/t Phillip Guo and (h/t Scott Klemmer for this idea).
+You’ll likely learn something unexpectedly cool, and you might even chime in to help your peers better than I can, especially about student life issues.

 If you prefer to speak confidentially about a truly private matter (not just one that you think would bore others), let me know when you arrive.
 We can arrange to speak privately at the end of office hours with the door closed.